maibennett/sta235/exampleSite/content/Project/_index.en.md

 - [Opportunity Insights](https://opportunityinsights.org/): Comprehensive datasets put together by the OI team, such as social capital, college mobility, economic tracker, etc.

+- [Current Population Survey](https://www.census.gov/programs-surveys/cps/data.html): Survey created jointly by the Census Bureau and the Bureau of Labor Statistics.

+- [Home Mortgage Disclosure Act](https://www.consumerfinance.gov/data-research/hmda/): Publicly available data on the US mortgage market.

+- [Zillow data](https://www.zillow.com/research/data/): Many real estate platforms have some aggregated information available that could be interesting to analyze.
+You can merge their datasets with other datasets if you need more information (e.g. census data).

 - Open data portals (e.g. [NYC restaurant inspection](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j)): Most cities and states have open data portals that allow you to download a lot of relevant data in different areas (e.g. education, health, crime, etc.)

 - [Illinois Workplace Wellness Study](https://github.com/reifjulian/illinois-wellness-data)